 "To answer your question, we have some business arrangements to go over.
 Mr. Arata is looking to expand his company… to maybe go international…" The elevator doors dinged and they parted to reveal the grand doors of the office she had been in not too long ago.
 Neither of them moved.
 The atmosphere was different between them now.
 Sasuke didn't know what he could say that would be sufficient.
 But he was pressed for time.
 "It was nice talking to you, Ms. Haruno.
 I anticipate I will be seeing you soon."

 During the drive back home, all Sakura could think about was her encounter with… Sasuke Uchiha.
-The name seemed familiar.
+She'd heard that name somewhere before.
 It tugged a small part of her mind, but she couldn't quite put her finger on why the name was so achingly familiar to her.

-When Sakura arrived home, she wasted no time in searching his name up.
+When Sakura arrived home, she wasted no time doing a little of her own research.
 Her brow lifted in surprise.
 Sasuke Uchiha was a big deal… like international-business-mogul big deal.
-And then there was the fact that he was sinfully sexy.
+And then there was the fact that, well, he was achingly beautiful.

 With a frustrated sigh, Sakura buried her face in her hands.
 I am getting distracted too easily.

 She had a marriage to save... or end.

 Modern AUs allow complete malleability.
 That's why I like them so much.